-Rhonda has been nurturing and connecting children to nature since 1998, when she founded Pollywogs Playschool.
+Rhonda has nurtured and connected children to nature since 1998, when she founded Pollywogs Playschool.
 Pollywogs Playschool began as a play-based program with regular excursions to our island's natural spaces.

 Rhonda has been inspired by many who have come before her, including Zoe Weil.
-In 2003 after reading Zoe Weil's book Above All Be Kind, Rhonda decided to make nature the focus & curriculum at Pollywogs without even knowing there was such a thing as nature-based preschools.
-It just felt right.
+In 2003 after reading Zoe Weil's book Above All Be Kind, Rhonda decided to make nature the focus & curriculum, practicing nature-based education before she knew the term.

-With continued study and practice of over 23 years, Rhonda's unique and personal philosophy has evolved and grown into what it is today.
+With continued study and practice over two decades, Rhonda's unique and personal philosophy has evolved into what it is today.

-Rhonda has completed ongoing Professional Development in Environmental Education & Nature-based Education for Early Childhood Educators to hone her craft.
-In August 2018, Rhonda earned her Cedarsong Forest Kindergarten Teacher Certification at Cedarsong Nature School on Vashon Island, WA, with the esteemed Erin Kenny.
 Over the last two decades, Pollywogs has morphed into an authentic nature-based program, hence the slight name change.
+Over the years, Rhonda has completed ongoing Professional Development in Environmental Education & Nature-based Education for Early Childhood Educators to hone her craft.
+In August 2018, Rhonda earned her Cedarsong Forest Kindergarten Teacher Certification with the esteemed Erin Kenny at Cedarsong Nature School on Vashon Island, WA.

-Rhonda served on the Early Childhood Advisory Council for the Nantucket Community School and currently serves on the Eastern Region Association of Forest and Nature Schools board of Directors.
+Rhonda served on the Early Childhood Advisory Council for the Nantucket Community School and the Eastern Region Association of Forest and Nature Schools Board of Directors for several years.

-In addition, Rhonda is licensed through the Massachusetts Department of Early Education and Care, is Red Cross certified in CPR and First Aid.
+In addition, Rhonda is licensed through the Massachusetts Department of Early Education and Care and is Red Cross certified in C.P.R. and First Aid.